How Long Does A Meth High Last?

 The High

 A more prolonged high follows the initial rush, also referred to as “the shoulder.”
 Typically, this period lasts anywhere between 4 to 15 hours.
 During this phase, users may be more outspoken and more prone to arguing to make their point.
-Ice users in the high phase often fixate on one activity, like staring at an appliance or a flame or repeating tasks like snapping their fingers.
+Ice users in the high phase often fixate on one activity, like staring at a flame or an appliance or repeating tasks like snapping their fingers.

 Repeat (The Binge)